Skip to content

 • Invoke/Invoked/Invoking: The action of Invoking refers to a complete press action of a button, using a Human Input Device (HID).
 If the HID is a mouse, this would be a click event.
 If the HID is a touch screen, this would be a press using a stylus or finger.
 If the HID is a keyboard this would be the Space or Enter (Carriage Return) key on the keyboard.
 For other HIDs such as eye tracking or pedals or game controllers, the equivalent expected “click” action should be used to invoke the element.

-• Invoker: An invoker is a button element (that is a <button>, <input type="button">, or <input type="reset">) that has an invoketarget attribute set.
+• Invoker: An invoker is a button element (that is a <button>, <input type="button">, or <input type="reset">) that has an commandfor and command attribute set.

-• Invokee: An element which is referenced to by an Invoker, via the invoketarget attribute.
+• Invoker Target: An element which is referenced to by an Invoker, via the commandfor attribute.

 Proposed Plan

-In the style of popovertarget, this document proposes we add invoketarget, and invokeaction as available attributes to <button>, <input type="button"> and <input type="reset"> elements.
+In the style of popovertarget, this document proposes we add commandForElement, and command as available attributes to <button>.

 };